SIMBIOTIK-project/SIMBIOTIK-project/README.md

-👋 Hi, I’m @SIMBIOTIK-project
+- 👋 Hi, I’m @SIMBIOTIK-project
-👀 I’m interested in developing innovative solutions for waste management systems, focusing on leveraging IoT technology and financial management integration.
+- 👀 I’m interested in developing innovative solutions for waste management systems, focusing on leveraging IoT technology and financial management integration.
-🌱 I’m currently learning advanced IoT implementations, data analytics, and sustainable development practices.
+- 🌱 I’m currently learning advanced IoT implementations, data analytics, and sustainable development practices.
-💞️ I’m looking to collaborate on projects related to smart city initiatives, environmental sustainability, and community-driven waste management systems.
+- 💞️ I’m looking to collaborate on projects related to smart city initiatives, environmental sustainability, and community-driven waste management systems.
-📫 How to reach me: [Your preferred contact method, e.g., email or LinkedIn] 😄 Pronouns: [Your pronouns]
-⚡ Fun fact: I believe that technology can turn trash into treasure, creating a cleaner and more sustainable world for future generations!.
+- ⚡ Fun fact: I believe that technology can turn trash into treasure, creating a cleaner and more sustainable world for future generations!.

 <!---
 SIMBIOTIK-project/SIMBIOTIK-project is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.